mackoj/SchemeGeneratorPlugin/README.md

 ```

 If a new configuration filename is used as explained in #basic-usage step 1.
 It will be saved so that you will not be required to input the configuration fileName at each launch.

+## CI

+You can use it in CI to automatically generate your schemes.

+`swift package plugin --allow-writing-to-package-directory scheme-generator`

 ## How Does it Work?